 Last year, I cracked a smile when rereading the “teaching philosophy” portion of my old job applications.
 Written in sincerity alongside more than a few academese clichés, it reflected a combination of idealism, limited experience, and, most relevant to the point of this post, a lack of foresight about my pedagogical development.

 In my application to Pepperdine, for example, I listed “primacy of primary sources” among five headings under the statement of teaching philosophy.
 There were also “significance of writing assignments” and “power of lecture” and “joy of classroom participation and discussion.”
 Then there was “commitment to students outside of the classroom.”
 All of these things were true, mind you, and, seven years later, four out of five remain true for the most part.
 (The category of lecture has changed the most.)
 But nowhere in that statement appears one of the most central roles to my teaching: being a motivator to the students in my classes.

 To be sure, I sought to motivate students, if subconsciously, as an adjunct at Notre Dame, UC Riverside, and the Palm Desert Campus of Cal State San Bernardino.
 It came from conscientiousness as well as a desire that students would learn from me and the materials that I organized.
 I motivated students with a combination of encouragement and challenge.
 I communicated it in the classroom, over email, and in comments typed in their exams and essays.

 The act of motivating students went up a notch after my university moved to remote instruction along with the rest of the world.
-Low was the morale among students; low were their focus and motivation.
-Having led a community of learners during the first seven weeks of the semester, I was determined to maintain it amidst the lockdown.
-And I knew I had to act fast and came up with a strategy that caters to student morale as much as it delivers the course contents.
+Low was the morale among students.
+Low, too, was their focus.
+Having formed a community of learners during the first seven weeks of the semester, I was determined to maintain it in the midst of the lockdown.
+And I had to act fast and came up with a strategy that caters to student morale as much as it delivers the course contents.